darrarski/ScrollViewKeyboardAvoider/README.md

 ## Use

 You will need to setup keyboard frame observing, check out [KeyboardFrameChangeListener](https://github.com/darrarski/KeyboardFrameChangeListener) if you need a simple solution.
+You can also check [ScrollViewController](https://github.com/darrarski/ScrollViewController) which wrapps your custom view and handles all the logic automatically.

 Example can be found in [DemoApp](DemoApp).